bourumir-wyngs/rs-opw-kinematics/README.md

 See the file examples/path_planning_rrt.rs for how to define the robot and other boilerplate code.
 The direct output will be a vector of vectors (not vector of Joints), each representing a step in the trajectory.
-The `rrt` library is listed as a development dependency in `Cargo.toml`.

 ### pathfinding
 [Pathfinding](https://github.com/evenfurther/pathfinding) by Samuel Tardieu provides A*, IDA* and other comparable algorithms, under Apache 2 or MIT license.